Back to blog

 A practical site testing workflow

 Start by testing the exact mounting location, not a nearby office or hallway.
 If the link score is weak, move the tester in small increments and repeat the test.
 A few meters can be enough to move from a marginal path to a reliable one.
+For broader deployment planning, see the Device Explorer site: LoRaWAN coverage mapping, which helps connect those site measurements to gateway placement and rollout decisions.

 For critical assets, test more than one location and compare the results.
 The best location is not always the strongest raw signal.
 A location that supports a better data rate, lower transmit power, and more gateway redundancy can be a better long-term choice.